wasab1kastike/finsim_AA-club/codex.md

 # Codex

+For a feature overview and setup instructions, see the [README](README.md).

 ## World Map
 - The world is built on a hexagonal grid.
 - Tiles can hold resources, player structures, or PvE encounters.